 Memorization of the music is required.

-Singers will perform in the order given in the official programme.
+Singers will perform in the order provided in the official programme.

 Please note: Singers are required to introduce their selection to audience prior to performing.
-It is a good idea to rehearse this before the festival to ensure a professional and clear delivery.
-After the performance, singers need to acknowledge their audience with bow or curtsy to thank them for their support and attention.
+It is a good idea to rehearse this before the festival.

 During the adjudication, the adjudicator will address the group as whole and each performer with constructive and encouraging comments.